eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 4.1.2 Interoperability

-The EUDI Wallet prioritizes interoperability as a core design principle.
+The EUDI Wallet prioritises interoperability as a core design principle.
 This ensures the wallet functions seamlessly across borders within the EU.
-Users can travel freely and confidently utilize their digital identity wallets for various services, from e-government platforms to private online interactions.
-Interoperability fosters secure data exchange through standardized protocols, allowing trusted entities to verify credentials effortlessly.
+Users can travel freely and confidently utilise their digital identity wallets for various services, from e-government platforms to private online interactions.
+Interoperability fosters secure data exchange through standardised protocols, allowing trusted entities to verify credentials effortlessly.
 This not only simplifies the user experience but also strengthens overall security within the system.
 Moreover, interoperability prevents market fragmentation by creating a